ministryofjustice/hmpps-subject-access-request-ui/docs/database-setup.md

   --env="REMOTE_PORT=5432"
   ```

 Then run

 `kubectl port-forward port-forward-pod 5432:5432 -n < namespace >`

 This sets up the redirection of traffic.
 You can then connect to the database using the variables you extracted earlier.

-An example for connecting using the IntelliJ IDE can be seen below:
+An example configuration for connecting via the IntelliJ IDE can be seen below:

 <img src="intellijdbconnect.png" alt="intellijdbconnect" width="500"/>